-information to investors regarding the registrant's financial condition and results of operations; and

-• to the extent material, a statement disclosing the additional purposes, if any, for which the registrant's management uses the non-GAAP financial measure that are not disclosed under the preceding bullet point.
+- a statement disclosing the reasons why the registrant's management believes that presentation of the non-GAAP financial measure provides useful information to investors regarding the registrant's financial condition and results of operations; and - to the extent material, a statement disclosing the additional purposes, if any, for which the registrant's management uses the non-GAAP financial measure that are not disclosed under the preceding bullet point.

-Under Item 10(e) of Regulation S-K, filings may also not (i) exclude charges or liabilities that required, or will require, cash settlement, or would have required cash settlement absent an ability to settle in another manner, from non-GAAP liquidity measures, other than EBIT (earnings before interest and taxes) and EBITDA; (ii) adjust a non-GAAP performance measure to eliminate or smooth items identified as non-recurring, infrequent or unusual, when the nature of the charge or gain is such that it is reasonably likely to recur within two years or where there was a similar charge or gain within the prior two years; (iii) present non-GAAP financial measures on the face of the registrant's financial statements prepared in accordance with GAAP or in the accompanying notes; (iv) present non-GAAP financial measures on the face of any pro forma financial information required to be disclosed by Article 11 of Regulation S-X; or (v) use titles or descriptions of non-GAAP financial measures that are the same as, or confusingly similar to, titles or descriptions used for GAAP financial measures.
+Under Item 10(e) of Regulation S-K, filings may also not (i) exclude charges or liabilities that required, or will require, cash settlement, or would have required cash settlement absent an ability to settle in another manner, from non-GAAP liquidity measures, other than EBIT (earnings before interest and taxes) and EBITDA; (ii) adjust a non-GAAP performance measure to eliminate or smooth items identified as non-recurring, infrequent or unusual, when the nature of the charge or gain is such that it is reasonably likely to recur within two years or where there was a similar charge or gain within the prior two years; (iii) present non-GAAP financial measures in situations where a quantitative reconciliation is not available without unreasonable effort.
+Where this exception applies, the SEC expects the issuer to (i) disclose the fact that the most directly comparable GAAP measure is unavailable, (ii) provide reconciling information that is available without unreasonable effort and (iii) identify information that is unavailable and disclose its probable significance.
+SEC Release No. 33-8176 (Jan.
+22, 2003); see also supra text accompanying Note 119.